KIRANVhits/Wallet-Integration/README.md

-# React + Vite
+# React + Vite + ethers

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is the demo of wallet integration to web or any app.

-Currently, two official plugins are available:
+Included token minting functionality in Binance Testnet as publically.

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+Once you successfully mint the Tokens you can check in your wallet the Demo Tokens.
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+Can import using 0x45567Edb0d60dfb814486C9eB72e67014b3E2b6c address
-# Wallet-Integration
+# Wallet-Integration + Token-minting